 Habitats-salt pools, salt pannes, alkali flats, salt marsh, brackish/freshwater marsh, disturbed riparian and Willow scrub, mudflats

-Amenities-There is a trail at both parts of the lagoon as well as benches scattered about.
+Amenities-There is a trail at both parts of the lagoon as well as benches scattered about the area.
 There is also an observation area near the largest salt ponds.

 Tours– Nature and Bird Walk every third Saturday of each month at 1 pm.
 Meet at the kiosk on the corner of Famosa Blvd and W. Point Loma Blvd.